 Cash and Cash Equivalents and Restricted Cash

 Restricted cash represents cash being held by the same prominent financial institution that is being used as collateral for our corporate credit cards and letters of credit to secure contingent obligations under the sub-lease and our ACH transactions.
-The total balance of our restricted cash at December 31, 2016 was approximately $114,000.
+The total balance of our restricted cash at December 31, 2016 and 2015 was approximately $114,000 and $326,000, respectively.